bnowack/karma-cukes/README.md

 #### Selenium/Webdriver with built-in CucumberJS framework

-While Webdriver (Selenium) offers near-out-of-the-box support for Cucumber, the generated reports lack the level of detail that "native" Cucumber provides.
+While Webdriver (Selenium) offers near out-of-the-box support for Cucumber, the generated reports lack the level of detail that "native" Cucumber provides.
 They don't allow to auto-generate living documentation from report files (e.g. feature descriptions are missing and both feature and scenario names get normalized to underscored identifiers).

 #### Other Karma-CucumberJS adapters

 They basically have the same issues as Webdriver-Cucumber.
-There are [good jUnit-reporters](https://www.npmjs.com/package/karma-junit-reporter) but I could not find proper "Progress", "Pretty", or "JSON" formatters that behave like the ones a Cucumber (or Behat in my case) developer is used to.
+There are good [jUnit-reporters](https://www.npmjs.com/package/karma-junit-reporter) but I could not find proper "Progress", "Pretty", or "JSON" formatters that behave like the ones a Cucumber (or Behat in my case) developer is used to.
+The ones I tested also did not work with PhantomJS and Firefox.

 ### Solution